Posts from January 2009

 It's time for newspapers to take the next step.
 There's no reason anymore to separate blogs, which have links, and regular articles, which don't.
 Each reporter should include links in a story, and then simply print it in the paper edition without the links.
 Relying on a separate blog piece misses a lot of other sources.
 For example, the Hill East article concludes, "'When you stand there, there's a feeling of a valley and some touch of naturalness,' said Jim Myers, who moderates the neighborhood Internet site.
 'It could be very nice and very charming.'"
 Reading that, many interested people would surely like to check out this neighborhood Internet site.
 If only the Post were willing to tell us what it is.

-recent MWCOG survey discovered that one-third of residents of DC, Arlington and Alexandria take transit to work, and ten percent walk.
+New commute stats: A recent MWCOG survey discovered that one-third of residents of DC, Arlington and Alexandria take transit to work, and ten percent walk.
 Region-wide, five percent take transit and seven percent walk.

 Chinatown National Park: The Post looks at the shrinking Chinatown, where rising rents are pushing out Chinese businesses (via BeyondDC).
 One idea: create a "gateway" in the triangular park at Massachusetts, I, 5th and 6th.
 The biggest obstacle: money.
 The second biggest obstacle: like so many of our little parks, the National Park Service controls the land.